pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

 ============================

 * Read `Two Scoops of Django`_ chapter 2 & 3.
 Much of it is summarized in https://github.com/twoscoops/django-twoscoops-project

+    * Suggests add a procfile, which we have as a pull request we may review during the sprints.

 .. _`Two Scoops of Django`: https://2scoops.org